-WASHINGTON, April 30, 2018 /PRNewswire/ — Wyoming’s top two youth volunteers of 2018, Logan Grosz, 18, of Torrington and Seamus Casey, 14, of Gillette, were honored in the nation’s capital last night for their outstanding volunteer service during the 23rd annual presentation of The Prudential Spirit of Community Awards.
-Logan and Seamus – along with 100 other top youth volunteers from across the country – each received $1,000 awards and personal congratulations from Olympic gold medalist and World Cup champion Lindsey Vonn at an award ceremony and gala dinner reception held at the Smithsonian’s National Museum of Natural History.
+WASHINGTON, May 6, 2019 /PRNewswire/ — Wyoming’s top two youth volunteers of 2019, Noelle Peterson, 18, of Encampment and Lily Harris, 12, of Green River, were honored in the nation’s capital last night for their outstanding volunteer service during the 24th annual presentation of The Prudential Spirit of Community Awards.
+Noelle and Lily – along with 100 other top youth volunteers from across the country – received a $1,000 award and personal congratulations from award-winning actress Viola Davis at an award ceremony and gala dinner reception held at the Smithsonian’s National Museum of Natural History.

-The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Logan and Seamus Wyoming’s top high school and middle level youth volunteers in February.
+The Prudential Spirit of Community Awards program, sponsored by Prudential Financial in partnership with the National Association of Secondary School Principals (NASSP), named Noelle and Lily Wyoming’s top high school and middle level youth volunteers in February.
 In addition to their cash awards, they each received an engraved silver medallion and an all-expense-paid trip with a parent to Washington, D.C., for four days of recognition events.

 The National Association of Secondary School Principals (NASSP) is the leading organization of and voice for principals and other school leaders across the United States.
 NASSP seeks to transform education through school leadership, recognizing that the fulfillment of each student’s potential relies on great leaders in every school committed to the success of each student.
 Reflecting its long-standing commitment to student leadership development, NASSP administers the National Honor Society, National Junior Honor Society, National Elementary Honor Society, and National Student Council.
 Learn more at www.nassp.org.

 About Prudential Financial